metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

   Exit    -> Close the tracker application

 Session
-  Edit  -> Edit flags for current session (partially functional) Clear -> Clear data for current session
+  Flags -> View/edit flags for current session (partially functional) Log   -> Session log will tell you where all major items and exits are located Reset -> Reset (clear) tracked data for current session

 Co-Op
   Connect   -> Open the co-op client window where you can connect to the co-op server.
 Once you are connected, you can close the window if desired.